 - 1. Building design must use different roof planes and contours to "break" up roof lines.
 Wide window and door trim must be used to better accent siding.
 If horizontal banding is used between floor levels, use separate color tones for upper and lower levels.
 If possible, use horizontal and vertical siding applications to add detail to dormers, gables, and extended front facade areas. - 2.
 The use of no or very low maintenance materials is required for exterior building coverings on all new construction projects.
 These include high quality vinyl siding, brick, or fiber cement siding.
 The use of metal siding is prohibited.
 Vinyl siding must have a .044" thickness or greater and a limited lifetime warranty.
 Where band boards attach to and are part of the vinyl siding application, z-flashing must be installed behind, on top of, and below bands. - 3.
 All exterior trim, including fascia and soffits, window and door trim, gable vents, etc, must also be constructed of no or very low maintenance materials. - 4.
 All buildings must include seamless gutters and aluminum drip edge on all gable rakes and fascia boards.
 Drip edge must extend 2 inches minimum under the shingles. - 5.
 All building foundations must have a minimum of 12 inches exposed brick veneer above finished grade level (after landscaping). - 6.
 Breezeway and stairwell ceilings must be constructed of materials rated for exterior exposure. - 7.
 Buildings and units must be identified using clearly visible signage and numbers.
 Building and unit identification signage must be well lit from dusk till dawn. - 8.
 Exterior stairs must have a minimum clear width of 40 inches between handrails and be completely under roof cover. - 9.
 Exterior railings must be made of vinyl, aluminum, or steel (no wood). - 10.
-Anti-fungal dimensional shingles with a minimum 25-year warranty are required for all shingle roof applications. - 11.
+Anti-fungal dimensional (architectural) shingles with a minimum 30-year warranty are required for all shingle roof applications. - 11.
 Covered drop-offs must have a minimum 13 foot vehicle headroom clearance. - 12.
 In vinyl siding applications, all exterior lights, GFIs, HVAC sub panels, hose bibs, telephone boxes, and cable boxes must be installed in plastic J-boxes. - 13.
-When gang mailboxes are provided on a site or within a building, the number of mail box compartments must be equal or greater to those apartment units that are Type A or Type B units and not be installed higher than 48 inches above finished floor.
+Weep holes must be below finished slab elevation and not covered with sod, mulch, finished grade or landscaping.